Ohio governor signs bill allowing armed school employees

 The governor said his preference remains that school districts hire armed school resource officers, but said the law is another tool for districts that want to protect children.
 He emphasized that it’s optional, not a requirement.

-Mayors of Ohio’s biggest cities, including Cincinnati, Columbus, and Cleveland, planned an afternoon news conference to highlight gun violence in their communities and outline their differences with the governor over gun issues.
-Nan Whaley, DeWine’s Democratic opponent for governor, also planned a news conference, after denouncing his decision to sign the bill.
+“All of these things are common sense,” said Toledo Mayor Wade Kapszukiewicz.
+“We’re in a situation where we can’t pass legislation that 95% of our citizens support.”

+Also Monday, former Dayton Mayor Nan Whaley, DeWine’s Democratic opponent for governor, criticized DeWine for signing the armed school employees bill, saying he had failed to make good on his promise to address gun violence after a mass shooting in Dayton killed nine people and wounded more than two dozen in August 2019.

-The signing came the same day a new law went into effect making a concealed weapons permit optional for those legally allowed to carry a weapon.
+Whaley also criticized DeWine for previously signing bills that eliminated Ohioans’ duty to retreat before using force — the so-called “stand your ground” bill — and made a concealed weapons permit optional for those legally allowed to carry a weapon.
+The concealed weapons change took effect Monday.

+“The politics got hard and Mike DeWine folded,” Whaley said.
+“Nine people in Dayton was worth the political risk.”

+In the wake of the Dayton massacre, DeWine announced his “STRONG Ohio” plan to address gun violence.
+His proposals include higher penalties for violent felons caught with guns and ensure that mentally ill people don’t have guns if a court deems them dangerous to themselves and others.

+DeWine on Monday once again called on fellow Republican lawmakers to approve those measures, though they’ve shown no interest in the bills so far.

-Democrats have said the law sends the wrong message coming so soon after the massacre of 19 children and two teachers at an elementary school in Uvalde, Texas.
+Democrats have said the law sends the wrong message coming so soon after the Uvalde massacre.
 Republicans say the measure could prevent such shootings.
 Lawmakers fast-tracked the legislation to counter the impact of a court ruling that said, under current law, armed school workers would need hundreds of hours of training.

 The measure is opposed by major law enforcement groups, gun control advocates, and the state’s teachers unions.
 It’s supported by a handful of police departments and school districts.